 - We have a detailed guide to visiting the Dark Hedges, one of the more popular GoT locations in Northern Ireland.

-- Our guide to spending 2 weeks in the UK, which includes time in Belfast and Dubin
+- Our guide to spending 2 weeks in the UK, which includes time in Belfast and Dublin.

-- If you enjoy a road trip, take a look at our guide to some of the best road trips in the world, as well our guide to Scotland’s North Coast 500
+- If you enjoy a road trip, take a look at our guide to some of the best road trips in the world, as well as our guide to Scotland’s North Coast 500.

-- If you are looking for a guidebook, we recommend the Lonely Planet guide to Ireland, the Rick Steves Northern Ireland guide or the DK Eyewitness Ireland Travel Guide
+- If you’re looking for a guidebook, we recommend the Rick Steves Northern Ireland guide or the DK Eyewitness Ireland Travel Guide.

 Robbie says